 Quick tips for Better Grades

 Want to move up a letter grade or two?
 The key lies in getting the most out of your study time.
-Learning the best ways to study takes practice, but it's worth it-those skills will help you way beyond high school.
+Learning the best ways to study takes practice.
 Here are some quick and easy tips to get you going:

 - Pick a time and place.